 \section{Cross-spectral Face Recognition}

-As in classical face recognition, in CFR \textit{face detection} and \textit{alignment} are considered first and foremost steps.
-CFR-data is preprocessed by aligning and cropping faces to reference templates based on detected facial landmarks.
-Then, a standard pipeline proceeds in learning/extracting (train/test) face features by using optimal network architectures and loss functions for classification.
+As in classical face recognition, \textit{face detection} and \textit{alignment} are considered the first and foremost steps of CFR.
+CFR data is preprocessed by aligning and cropping faces to reference templates based on detected facial landmarks.
+Then, a standard pipeline proceeds in learning/extracting face features by using optimal network architectures and loss functions.